ben9809/computational_intelligence_s292537/lab1/README.md

 ## LAB 01

-# Strategies Applied to solve the problem
+# Strategies Adopted to solve the problem

 ### Legend: